 IEM’s disaster risk and vulnerability assessments provide a foundation for determining the options and countermeasures available for mitigating a variety of threats.
 Analyses include assessing and prioritizing assets and threat events in order to make informed decisions on the implementation of protection initiatives and projects.

-Armed with IEM hazmat transportation and commodity flow studies—which map chemical shipments across designated regions— government officials better understand where freight shipments are concentrated.
+Armed with IEM HAZMAT transportation and commodity flow studies that map chemical shipments across designated regions, government officials better understand where freight shipments are concentrated.
 By increasing the awareness of vulnerabilities and safety needs, decision makers can ensure that the necessary infrastructure is in place to support the network—or they can make necessary adjustments in shipping routes to improve safety.

 Individual Assistance (IA) Planning and Analysis

-IEM is staffed with experienced emergency management professionals who understand firsthand Individual Assistance programs and the inner-workings of entities that support them—such as non-profit organizations, volunteer and faith-based organizations, and, of course, government.
-Our familiarity of program execution and knowledge of best practices positions IEM to help communities jump-start the recovery process.
+IEM is staffed with experienced emergency management professionals who understand first-hand Individual Assistance programs and the inner-workings of entities that support them—such as nonprofit organizations, volunteer and faith-based organizations, and, of course, government.
+Our familiarity with program execution and knowledge of best practices positions us to help communities jump-start the disaster recovery process.

-Threat assessment and risk management are complex processes—pressing beyond a linear view of catastrophic progression—and requiring the study of interacting components.
-IEM delivers that level of meaningful analysis by providing the capability to construct “what if” scenarios and protection options.
+Threat assessment and risk management are complex processes, pressing beyond a linear view of catastrophic progression and requiring the study of interacting components.
+IEM delivers that level of meaningful analysis by providing the capability for constructing “what if” scenarios and protection options.
 Our modeling and visualization tools allow decision makers to observe the full spectrum of issues associated with potential events.

 Nuclear Licensing Application Support

 IEM offers comprehensive engineering and project management support for the development and submission of operating and new plant licenses.
 Our services include engineering, economic, environmental, and sociological analyses; emergency plan development and reviews (including web-based tools for automated plan development); Evacuation Time Estimates; and information management.